srefsum/twirl-flash-card/README.md

 Standard LAMP application, with ubuntu/linux, apache, mysql, perl/mojolicious, javascript

 # Purpose
 Collect scores from judges and display the aggregate on a big screen using standard web pages.
+The scores is available 1-2 seconds after all the judges has typed in their score.
+The judges see the progress of the other judges, but not their scores.
+The head judge see the completion of the scores, so they can lock the score to the database.
+When the scores are locked, they can be show on a big screen or be available to view on web for a short period.

 # Status
    Very alpha state, but proof of concept.